-She is the immediate past Chair of the Board of the Morgan Stanley Foundation and sits on the boards of the Food Bank for NYC, The Executive Leadership Council, The Toigo Foundation, Sponsors for Educational Opportunity (SEO), A Better Chance, Inc, Mt.
-Sinai and St. Vincent’s Hospitals, Xavier University, and is an active member of the St. Charles Gospelites of the St. Charles Borromeo Catholic Church and the Mark Howell Singers.
+She is the past Chair of the Board of the Morgan Stanley Foundation and of The Executive Leadership Council, and sits on the boards of Sponsors for Educational Opportunity (SEO), A Better Chance, Inc, and St. Vincent’s Hospitals, and is an active member of the St. Charles Gospelites of the St. Charles Borromeo Catholic Church and the Mark Howell Singers.
 She is a member of the board of overseers of Harvard University and of the board of directors of the Walmart Corporation.
 Ms. Harris was co-chair of the National Social Action Commission of Delta Sigma Theta Sorority, Incorporated.
 She has been named to the New Jersey Hall of Fame (2015) and has received the Bert King Award from the Harvard Business School African American Alumni Association, the 2005 Women’s Professional Achievement Award from Harvard University, the Pierre Toussaint Medallion from the Office of Black Ministry of the Archdiocese of New York, the Women of Power Award given by the National Urban League, the Women of Influence Award from The Links, Incorporated and many other awards.
 In her other life, Carla is a singer who has sold out concerts at Carnegie Hall and the Apollo Theatre, and released 4 Gospel CDs:“O This is Christmas” (2021) “Unceasing Praise” (2011) , her second CD, a gospel album titled, “Joy Is Waiting”, was featured on BET Nightly News while her first CD entitled, “Carla’s First Christmas”, was a bestseller on Amazon.com in New York and in record stores, and was featured on the CBS Evening News with Dan Rather in his “American Dream” segment.
-She is also an internationally renowned public speaker and the author of the newly released book, Strategize to Win and of Expect to Win (2009) (Hudson Press) and the soon to be released, Lead To Win (2022).
+She is also an internationally renowned public speaker and the author of the books, Strategize to Win (2014) and of Expect to Win (2009) (Hudson Press) and the soon to be released, Lead To Win (2022).

 Carla’s passion lies in helping others.
 As she says, “we are blessed, so that we can be a blessing to others.”
 While climbing the corporate ladder, Carla had her own personal missteps amidst numerous victories.
 She vowed that when she reached senior management and people came to her for advice, she would provide them with the tools, strategies, and pearls of wisdom honed by her own experience.